KIS offers an international education to 200 students from more than 30 countries, with 28 staff members representing 9 countries.

 Are you looking for an International Baccalaureate World School in Norway?
 Here you can find a list of Norweigan schools that have a profile in the IB World Schools Yearbook.

-Ranked first in the world for human development, democracy and happiness, Norway also has a thriving international school sector.
+Ranked first in the world for human development, democracy and happiness in recent years, Norway also has a thriving international school sector.
 Schools are strategically positioned around the capital Oslo and in other major cities including Stavanger, Bergen and Trondheim.

 The vast majority are coeducational day schools that teach in English and offer the International Baccalaureate curriculum to both expatriate and Norwegian students.
 Many cover both the primary and lower secondary years or admit children of all age-groups.